wpscholar-wp-plugins/mpress-image-refresh/readme.txt

 == Description ==

-The **mPress Image Refresh** plugin allows you to randomly display a new image on every page load.
+The **mPress Image Refresh** plugin allows you to randomly display a different image on every page load.

 = Why? =